chriskirknielsen/dotcom-2024/src/content/posts/2022/2022-11-27-eleventy-asset-pipeline-precompiled-assets.md

 ## Not exactly a new idea from me

 First off, I want to acknowledge that most folks can use a regular [assets pipeline like Max Böck’s](https://mxb.dev/blog/eleventy-asset-pipeline/) or even push it further like [Vadim Makeev’s recent solution](https://pepelsbey.dev/articles/eleventy-css-js/).
 These are smart and effective solutions that I’d likely use if I weren’t inlining.
-In my case, the CSS gets inlined as a transform via PurgeCSS, so I want the global stylesheet to be available as a source file (so it doesn't compile for every page, though [that could likely be cached](/blog/eleventy-within-eleventy-precompiling-reused-assets/#quick-update)), and not as an output file with its own permalink.
+In my case, the CSS gets inlined as a transform via PurgeCSS, so I want the global stylesheet to be available as a source file (so it doesn’t compile for every page, though [that could likely be cached](/blog/eleventy-within-eleventy-precompiling-reused-assets/#quick-update)), and not as an output file with its own permalink.
 Additionally, I have a JSON file with design tokens that needs to get converted into a Sass file.
 Fun!

 ## From Gulp to eleventy.before